 I have to say though, the takeaway chow mein is a little bit different from what we eat back home, so I’ve written this recipe based on the takeaway here.
 Trust me, it’s so easy.

 Fresh egg noodles are what you need for chow mein as they are ideal for sopping up the soy sauce.
-You don’t even need to go to an Asian shop for this, just go to your neighbourhood supermarkets like Waitrose, Morrisons and M&S, or Sainsbury’s or Tesco.
+You don’t even need to go to an Asian shop for this, just go to your local supermarkets like Waitrose, Morrisons, M&S, Sainsbury’s or Tesco.
 They all sell it.

 An authentic Chinese chow mein will most likely have shredded pork in it, but it’s usually made with chicken or duck here in the UK Chinese takeaways.
 They’re all delicious.
 I love duck chow mein.